-Since the off-payroll legislation reform hit in 2017, we’ve seen the popularity of the umbrella company increasing.
-With that came the emergence of a wave of tax-avoidance schemes that target contractors offering a higher take-home pay.
-Although some of these schemes may call themselves umbrella, they are certainly not.
+Since the off-payroll legislation reform hit i, we’ve seen the popularity of the umbrella company increasing.
+With that came a wave of tax-avoidance schemes that target contractors offering higher take-home pay.
+Although some of these schemes may call themselves umbrella companies, they are certainly not.

 What is an umbrella company, and how does it work?

 The primary function of an umbrella company is to organise payments for fix-term work undertaken by independent contractors.
 An umbrella firm enables the contractor to retain the flexibility of freelance work and consolidate the income into a single pay package with the knowledge that all responsibilities regarding their income are being taken care of.

 When signing up with an umbrella company, you become one of its employees, with it acting as an intermediary between you and your agency or directly with your end client if no agency is involved.
 As an employee, you will receive a full overarching employment contract and have full employment rights like any other worker.

 Unfortunately, the market is littered with non-compliant solutions, and although recent government regulations have tried to clamp down on them, they still exist.

 Some may offer you a big take-home pay with reduced tax liabilities by paying a part of your income over through PAYE (as a salary) and the rest as an offshore loan, shares or annuities.

 Their offer will have its obvious short-term positives but will leave you at risk of hefty backdated tax penalties from HMRC.
 Anyone joining will be personally liable for a backdated tax bill topped with interest and penalties.